ComputeCanada/magic_castle/docs/README.md

 Number of GPUs of the `gpu_type` model to attach to the instance.

-#### 4.8.4 Post Build Modification Effect
+#### 4.7.4 Post build modification effect

-count and type variables can be modified at any point of your cluster lifetime.
+type and count variables can be modified at any point of your cluster lifetime.
 Terraform will manage the creation or destruction of the virtual machines for you.

 Modifying any of these variables after the cluster is built will only affect the type of instances associated with the variables at next `terraform apply`.

-### 4.9 Storage: type, home_size, project_size, scratch_size
+### 4.8 Storage: type, home_size, project_size, scratch_size

 Define the type of network storage and the size of the volumes for respectively `/home`, `/project` and `/scratch`.